Aniketh01/aniketh01.github.io/index.md

 More details are enclosed in my [CV]({{ "/assets/Aniketh_CV.pdf" | relative_url }}).
 <!-- Detailed description of my interest could be found in [here]({{ "/assets/Cover_letter.pdf" | relative_url }}). -->

+<b> I’m open to full-time opportunities in the next 6~12 months, feel free to contact me if you think I’d be a fit! </b>

 ## Featured Publications